OfficalOffical/SentimentAnalysis/README.md

 ## Preprocessing

 createDataset function samples 1000 toxic and positive comments by random.
-After that, it does word removal -> stopword cleaning -> stemming -> lemmatization.
+After that, it does  stopword removal -> stemming -> lemmatization.

 You can write the toxic and positive tweets number by percDistribution() function.